Klara Hitler: Later life and death

 When Alois died in 1903, he left a government pension.
 Klara sold the house in Leonding and moved with young Adolf and Paula to an apartment in Linz, where they lived frugally.

-In 1906, Klara Hitler discovered a lump in her breast but initially ignored it.
-After experiencing chest pains that were keeping her awake at night, she finally consulted the family doctor, Eduard Bloch, in January 1907.
+In 1906, Klara discovered a lump in her breast but initially ignored it.
+After chest pain began keeping her awake at night, she consulted the family doctor, Eduard Bloch, in January 1907.
 She had been busy with her household, she said, so had neglected to seek medical aid.
-Bloch chose not to inform Klara that she had breast cancer and left it to her son Adolf to inform her.
+Bloch chose not to tell Klara that she had breast cancer and left it to Adolf to inform her.
 Bloch told Adolf that his mother had a small chance of surviving and recommended that she undergo a radical mastectomy.

 The Hitlers were devastated by the news.
-According to Bloch, Klara Hitler "accepted the verdict as I was sure she would – with fortitude.
+According to Bloch, Klara "accepted the verdict as I was sure she would—with fortitude.
 Deeply religious, she assumed that her fate was God's will.
 It would never occur to her to complain."
-She underwent the mastectomy at Sisters of St. Mercy in Linz whereupon the surgeon, Karl Urban, discovered that the cancer had already metastasized to the pleural tissue in her chest.
-Bloch informed Klara's children that her condition was terminal.
+She underwent the mastectomy at Sisters of St. Mercy in Linz, whereupon the surgeon, Karl Urban, discovered that the cancer had already metastasized to the pleural tissue in her chest.
+Bloch told Klara's children that her condition was terminal.
 Adolf, who had been in Vienna ostensibly to study art, moved back home to tend to his mother, as did his siblings.

-By October, Klara Hitler's condition had rapidly declined and her son Adolf begged Bloch to try a new treatment.
+By October, Klara's condition had rapidly declined, and Adolf begged Bloch to try a new treatment.
 For the next 46 days (from November to early December), Bloch performed daily treatments of iodoform, a then experimental form of chemotherapy.
-Klara Hitler's mastectomy incisions were reopened and massive doses of iodoform-soaked gauze were applied directly to the tissue to "burn" the cancer cells.
+Klara's mastectomy incisions were reopened, and massive doses of iodoform-soaked gauze were applied directly to the tissue to "burn" the cancer cells.
 The treatments were incredibly painful and caused Klara's throat to paralyze, leaving her unable to swallow.

-The treatments proved to be futile and Klara Hitler died at home in Linz from the toxic medical side-effects of iodoform on 21 December 1907.
-Klara was buried in Leonding near Linz.
+The treatments proved futile, and Klara Hitler died at home in Linz from the toxic side effects of iodoform on 21 December 1907.
+She was buried in Leonding, near Linz.